 For the sake of simplified notation, we consider deterministic initial input-output condition $\tra{(U,Y)}{1-\tini}{0}=\tra{(\tilde{u},\tilde{y})}{1-\tini}{0}$.
 We discuss the generalization to an uncertain initial condition in Remark~\ref{rem:UncertainIni}.

-According to the superposition principle, one can decouple the stochastic LTI system~\eqref{eq:VARX} into a nominal deterministic subsystem, which corresponds to the dynamics of the expected value, and other stochastic error systems, each of which is related to one disturbance $W_i$, $i\in\N$.
-That is, given the decomposition
+According to the superposition principle, we decouple the stochastic system~\eqref{eq:VARX} into subsystems based on the different sources of uncertainties.
+As an independent disturbance $V_k$ enters the system~\eqref{eq:VARX} at each time step $k\in\N$ and affects the future inputs and outputs, we obtain the decomposition

-with $\mean[Y_k^{w_i}]=\mean[U_k^{w_i}]=0$, $k\in\N$.
-Note that due to the inherent causality requirement, i.e., the input $U_k$ and output $Y_k$ may only depend on past disturbances $W_s$, $s<k$, we have $\tra{(U,Y)^{w_i}}{1-\tini}{i} = 0$, $i\in\N$.
+with $\mean[Y_k^{v_i}]=\mean[U_k^{v_i}]=0$, $k\in\N$.
+Note that due to the inherent causality requirement, i.e., the input $U_k$ and output $Y_k$ may only depend on past disturbances $V_s$, $s<k$, we have $\tra{(U,Y)^{v_i}}{1-\tini}{i} = 0$, $i\in\N$.
 Thus,

-Splitting the LTI system~\eqref{eq:VARX} into decoupled subsystems~\eqref{eq:Superposition}, the additive disturbance~$W_i$, $i\in\N$ is converted into the initial output condition $Y_{i+1}^{w_i}=W_i-\mean[W]$.
-That is, the subsystems~\eqref{eq:Superposition} are disturbance free except for $\mean[W]$ in~\eqref{eq:SubNom}.
-Therefore, Lemma~\ref{lem:StochFundam} and Corollary~\ref{coro:StochFundamPCE} can be applied to predict the future trajectories of~\eqref{eq:Superposition} without the need for Hankel matrices involving disturbance data.
+Splitting the LTI system~\eqref{eq:VARX} into decoupled subsystems~\eqref{eq:Superposition}, the additive disturbance~$V_i$, $i\in\N$ is converted into the initial output condition $Y_{i+1}^{v_i}=V_i-\mean[V]$.
+That is, the subsystems~\eqref{eq:Superposition} are disturbance free except for $\mean[V]$ in~\eqref{eq:SubNom}.
+A crucial insight of the above considerations is that Lemma~\ref{lem:StochFundam} and Corollary~\ref{coro:StochFundamPCE} can be applied to predict the future trajectories of~\eqref{eq:Superposition} without the need for Hankel matrices involving disturbance data.